AleksHodur/reading-list/README.md

 # Reading list

-A simple app made with React for adding books to read in a list stored in the browser's local storage.
+A web app made with React for adding books to read in a list stored in the browser's local storage.